kevinlindong/LofAI/README.md

-# longfi
+# LofAI
-An AI generated lofi music player that plays infinitely long tracks based on a selected mood.
+An AI powered Lo-Fi music player that plays infinitely based on a user's selected mood and tempo.